collinalexbell/HackMatrix/game-design.md

 ## Deadline:
 Launch on my birthday.
-(I now have a little over an hour before I "submit for review") I don't want to postpone, but I don't want to submit a shite kickstarter

-I will succeed.
-How?

-Faith.
-A mind closed to failure.
-Persistent continuous action.

 ## Design Mindset
 ### I am building a Jewel
 I have something here.
 I just need to add more material to the kernel